 Automate 4D Binning, ITV Creation, and Motion Analysis with MIM Workflows™

-Streamline the preparation and execution of ITV contouring and gating decision-making while increasing contour accuracy.
+Streamline the preparation and execution of ITV contouring and delivery decision-making while increasing contour accuracy.

 Optionally registers PET/CT to aid in tumor identification and contouring of TVs

 Automatically calculates tumor motion statistics flagging distances beyond a configured threshold for improved decision-making

 Increase the accuracy of ITVs through comprehensive image visualization and a novel contouring technique

 Create phase-specific ITVs and MIP images based on tumor motion statistics and proximity to OARs with a single mouse click